 - In conjunction with other agencies, enhance public understanding of the role of local democracy within New Zealand’s system of governance, and public participation of local democracy.

-- monitoring the environment within which local authorities operate for relevant issues impacting on the democracy and governance support function including proposed legislative change and developments in overseas jurisdictions
+- Monitor the environment within which local authorities operate for relevant issues impacting on the democracy and governance support function including proposed legislative change and developments in overseas jurisdictions

-- preparing and presenting submissions representing local government sector concerns from a management and operational perspective to appropriate organisations and Ministers
+- Prepare and present submissions to appropriate organisations and Ministers representing local government sector concerns from a management and operational perspective.

-- providing advice to local authorities and Electoral Officers on issues within its area of focus.
+- Provide advice to local authorities and Electoral Officers on issues within its area of focus.
 This may involve the preparation of good practice guidance, tools and training

-- participate in or undertake national programmes to help promote awareness of and participation in local elections and polls, subject to the approval of the Chief Executive and
+- Participate in, or undertake, national programmes to help promote awareness of and participation in local elections and polls, subject to the approval of the Chief Executive.

 View/download the Democracy and Governance Support Working Party Terms of Reference.